GlitchCog/ChatGameFontificator/README.md

 ## Quick-start Guide

 1. Get the program: [[Download](../../raw/master/jar/ChatGameFontificator.jar)]
 2. Run ChatGameFontificator.jar, probably by double clicking it, or possibly by right-clicking it and selecting to run it.
 It should look something like the picture below, with the two windows, one for the chat display, one for configuration.
+If you close the configuration window, just single click anywhere inside the chat display window to bring it back.
 If it doesn't run, you may need to download and install the [JRE](https://java.com/en/download/).
 <img src="http://www.glitchcog.com/cgf/cgf.png" alt="Chat Game Fontificator">
 3. Enter your credentials: the Twitch user name you want to join the chat with, and your [OAuth token](http://www.twitchapps.com/tmi/). ([What is an OAuth token?](http://oauth.net/about/))
 4. Enter the channel you want to join (the # is optional, but Twitch channels should be in all lowercase, but that is done invisibly and automatically if you're connecting to the Twitch IRC server).